GryNagel/booster-mr-2019/TASK4.md

-# Play with the toolkit
+# Task 4 - Play with the toolkit

 :arrow_backward: [Task 3 - Deploying to the HoloLens emulator](TASK3.md)